gradle-nexus/publish-plugin/README.md

 | `password`          | `rootProject.nexusStaging.password`          |

 This reuses the values specified for the `nexusStaging` block, so you don't have to specify them twice.

+### HTTP Timeouts

+You can configure the `connectTimeout` and `clientTimeout` properties on the `nexusPublishing` extension to set the connect and read/write timeouts (both default to 1 minute).
+Good luck!